£8.99Add to basket

 “Wayétu Moore is an inspiration . . . her book is a gift” Imbolo Mbue

 “The book is unforgettable . . . irresistibly evocative and fierce.
 She Would Be King is a masterfully wrought alternate history of magical black resistance” Star Tribune

 “This novel dazzles with beauty and transcendent, transformative humanity” Sarah Jessica Parker

 In the west African village of Lai, red-haired Gbessa is cursed at birth and exiled on suspicion of being a witch.
 Bitten by a viper and left for dead, she survives to discover a new life with a group of African American settlers in the colony of Monrovia.

 Then Gbessa meets two extraordinary others; June Dey – a man of unusual strength, born into slavery on a plantation in Virginia – and Norman Aragon, the child of a white British coloniser and a Maroon slave from the Blue Mountains of Jamaica, who can fade from sight at will.

-Gbessa, misunderstood by her own people, finds a new life with a group of African American settlers in the colony of Monrovia, and when she meets June Dey and Norman Aragon, it isn’t long before they realise that they are all cursed – or, perhaps, uniquely gifted.
+Soon all three realise that they are cursed – or perhaps, uniquely gifted.
 Together they protect the weak and vulnerable, but only Gbessa can salvage the tense relationship between the settlers and the indigenous tribes.

-In her transcendent debut, Wayétu Moore illuminates the tumultuous roots of Liberia.
-A spectacular blend of history and magical realism, She Would be King is a novel of profound depths from a major new author.
+In her transcendent debut, Wayétu Moore illuminates the tumultuous roots of Liberia, blending history and magical realism in a profound tale of resistance and humanity.